Viewed 8547 times

 gur, gud, gol.

 Jaggery is a traditional unrefined non-centrifugal sugar consumed in Asia.
-This type of sugar is a concentrated product of cane juice without separation of the molasses and crystals, and can vary from golden brown to dark brown in color.
-It contains up to 50% sucrose, up to 20% invert sugars, moisture content of up to 20%, and the remainder made up of other insoluble matter such as ash, proteins and bagasse fibres.
+It is a concentrated product of cane juice, wherein the molasses and crystals are not separated.
+It can vary in colour from golden brown to dark brown in colour.
+It contains up to 50% sucrose, up to 20% invert sugars, moisture content of up to 20%, and the remainder is made up of other insoluble matter such as ash, proteins and bagasse fibres.

 How to select

-· In Maharashtra most vegetables curries and dals contain jaggery.
+• In Maharashtra, most vegetables curries and dals contain jaggery.

-• Jaggery is also added to lentil soups to add sweetness to balance the spicy, salty and sour components, particularly in Gujarati cuisine
+• Jaggery is also added to lentil soups to add sweetness to balance the spicy, salty and sour components, particularly in Gujarati cuisine.

 • Many sweet dishes are made by mixing jaggery with milk and coconut or with nuts like cashew.How to store

-Store in an airtight container in a cool, dry place.Health benefits
+• Store in an airtight container in a cool, dry place.Health benefits

-· Indian Ayurvedic medicine considers jaggery to be beneficial in treating throat and lung infections.Glycemic index
+• Ayurveda also considers jaggery to be beneficial in treating throat and lung infections.